HomeHomeBlogFire SafetyNFPA 96 Compliance in Colorado Springs: What Every Restaurant Owner Must Know in 2026

 The Standard Behind Every Hood Cleaning Requirement

 NFPA 96 has governed commercial kitchen fire safety since 1969.
-The current edition is the 2024 standard — already in its next development cycle, with the 2027 edition approved for release.
-Colorado has adopted the standard into its state fire code, which local jurisdictions enforce at the municipal level.
+The current published edition is the 2027 standard, issued in April 2026.
+Locally it carries the weight of law as a standard referenced by the 2021 International Fire Code and the City of Colorado Springs’ amendments to it, which the fire department enforces at the municipal level.
 In practice, this means the requirements carry the force of law: non-compliance isn’t a best-practice failure, it’s a code violation subject to fines, re-inspection fees, and — in serious cases — forced closure.

 The standard covers the entire exhaust system lifecycle: design and installation, ongoing operation, scheduled cleaning, and the documentation that proves compliance.
 It applies equally to a downtown gastropub and a hospital cafeteria.